 Almonty acquired 100% of the share capital of Wolfram Camp Mining Pty Ltd ("WCM") and Tropical Metals Pty Ltd ("TM") (which collectively own a 100% interest in the Wolfram Camp Mine) from Deutsche Rohstoff AG ("DRAG") on September 22, 2014.
-Total consideration for the acquisition was approximately \$15,400 satisfied by Almonty as follows:
+Initially the total consideration for the acquisition was approximately \$16,900 satisfied by Almonty as follows:

-- Almonty issued 12,209,302 common shares at a value of \$0.77 per share for deemed consideration of approximately \$9,400, representing approximately 24.9% of Almonty's issued and outstanding common shares as at such date. - The remaining purchase price was satisfied by Almonty issuing a convertible debenture in the principal amount of \$6,000 to DRAG (the "2014 DRAG Debenture").
+- Almonty issued 12,209,302 common shares at a value of \$0.77 per share for deemed consideration of approximately \$9.4 million, representing approximately 24.9% of Almonty's issued and outstanding common shares as at such date. - The remaining purchase price was satisfied by Almonty issuing a convertible debenture in the principal amount of \$7,500 to DRAG (the "2014 DRAG Debenture").
 The 2014 DRAG Debenture has a maturity of 2.5 years with a coupon of 4% with interest payable quarterly and may be converted, at the option of DRAG, into common shares of Almonty at a conversion price of \$1.45 per Almonty share.